SebastianBentley/Python_Exercise7/README.md

 4. Insert the laptop data into the laptops table, using a mysql connector and cursor.

 ## Exercise 2
-1. Create a restful webservice that can respond to the following requests:
+1. Create a restful webservice that can respond to the following requests, by collecting/adding data from the laptops table:

 | Method | URL              | Response                                             | Description                                     |
 |--------|------------------|------------------------------------------------------|-------------------------------------------------|